artem701/pygad/docs/source/pygad.rst

 Other Instance Attributes & Methods
 -----------------------------------

-All the parameters and functions passed to the ``pygad.GA`` class constructor are used as class attributes and methods in the instances of the ``pygad.GA`` class.
-In addition to such attributes, there are other attributes and methods added to the instances of the ``pygad.GA`` class:
+All the parameters and functions passed to the ``pygad.pygad.GA`` class constructor are used as class attributes and methods in the instances of the ``pygad.pygad.GA`` class.
+In addition to such attributes, there are other attributes and methods added to the instances of the ``pygad.pygad.GA`` class:

 The next 2 subsections list such attributes and methods.